 Raspberry Swirl Loaf.
 Just typing the title is making me feel hungry all over again.
 This bread is so good!
 It is a partial whole wheat bread, but still so light and fluffy.
 I used a Eikhorn Wheat for this one, and loved the results.
 Einkorn is a fairly new wheat to me, but am really into the results.

 What is Einkorn?
 An ancient grain, in fact it is considered the oldest wheat we know of- about 5,000 years old.
-Cool, right?
-Here is a great article with a little more details on it from Venture Heritage Farm.
+Cool, right.
 I am interested in it as it is supposed to be more easily digestible than traditional wheat.
 There are plenty of people with gluten intolerance who are able to consume this product with no problems.
 I think it is pretty interesting and worth looking into.

 This is a simple method for dough making, called a straight dough method.
 Basically everything gets thrown in the bowl and mixed at the same time.
 Super simple.
 Here is the ground Einkorn Flour.
 It was milled in my Nutrimill, which I love and use just about every single day.
 I rarely make a loaf of bread without my Bosch.
 After owning a few Kitchenaids, I am never looking back.
 Click on the post to find out why!